dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-enabling-continuous-integration-with-github.md

 ## Enabling Continuous Integration (CI)

 To enable runs on Pull Requests, navigate to the Job Settings page for the relevant job.
-In the "Triggers" section of the page, switch to the "Webhooks" tab, and then click the checkbox labeled "RUN ON PULL REQUESTS?" as shown below.
+In the "Triggers" section of the page, switch to the "Webhooks" tab, and then click the checkbox next to `RUN ON PULL REQUESTS?` as shown below.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/61536c9-Screen_Shot_2019-02-08_at_9.46.29_PM.png" title=""/>